TypeOracle/TypeOracle/README.md

 Adobe Reader v21.011.20039

-Foxit Reader v11.1.0.52543
+Foxit Reader v11.2.1.53537

 ## Computing Resources

-Windows10 virtual machine
+Windows 8.1 virtual machine

 One core CPU with 4G memory

-host-machine:8cores(Intel i7-6700@4.00GHz) and 32G memory
+Host-machine: 8cores(Intel i7-6700@4.00GHz) and 32G memory

-Virtualbox 6.1
+VMWare Workstation Pro 16

 # Experimental Data

 ## coverage

+All files that generated in coverage recording process can be downloaded from

-### compare_using_different_arguments (Figure 6)
+### compare_using_different_arguments (Figure 8(a), Figure 9(a))
-#### adobe reader (Figure 6(a))
+#### adobe reader (Figure 8(a))

-we use the random type of all (documented+undocumented) APIs,type information of Adobe Document and type information of TypeOracle to fuzz Adobe and record coverage information using DynamoRIO
+We use the random type of documented binding calls, all (documented+undocumented) binding calls,type information of Adobe Manual and type information of TypeOracle to fuzz Adobe and record coverage information using DynamoRIO.

-##### document: randomly fuzzing documented APIs
+##### document: randomly fuzzing documented binding calls

-we use the random type of document APIs to fuzz Adobe and record coverage information using DynamoRIO
+We use the random type of document binding calls to fuzz Adobe and record coverage information using DynamoRIO

-test_case/: test PDFs
+db/: coverage information recoreded by DynamoRIO

+adobe_sample_input/: parsed result of coverage information

+adobe_sample_output/: instruction numbers of modules

+adobe_sample_result.txt/: record the number of instructions of every dir in adobe_sample_input

+##### random: randomly fuzzing all (documented+undocumented) binding calls

+We use the random type of all (documented+undocumented) binding calls to fuzz Adobe and record coverage information using DynamoRIO

 db/: coverage information recoreded by DynamoRIO